-A patent granted to Google today explores Web spam and the manipulation of documents and links on the Web.
+A patent granted to Google today explores Webspam and manipulative articles and links on the Web.
 It describes how the rankings of pages may be influenced if they are identified as “manipulative.”

-The identification of manipulative documents, how they might be grouped together, and how they could be treated by the search engine is described in some detail.
-That treatment might include removal of pages from the search index, reductions in rankings for pages, and possibly a change in how quality scores (PageRank) are calculated for links from manipulative pages.
+The identification of manipulative articles and how they might be grouped together, and how they could be treated by the search engine is described in some detail.
+That treatment might include removal of pages from the search index, reductions in rankings for pages, and possibly a change in how quality scores (PageRank) are calculated for links from manipulative articles.

 The patent was filed almost 4 years ago, on December 10, 2003, and wasn’t granted until today.

 A good number of papers and patent applications have been published since then on Webspam, and have explored more detailed approaches, but this patent is interesting in that captures some aspects of how Google may have been detecting and fighting Web spam over the past few years (and may still be).

 Continue reading “Google Patent on Web Spam, Doorway Pages, and Manipulative Articles”

 (Updated 11/26/2007 at 4:30pm to clarify the relationship between Google Website Optimizer and Google Analytics)

 Google introduced a new tool in October of last year, the Website Optimizer, that enables website owners to test out different versions of pages on their website.
 Some new patent applications from Google focus upon testing and optimizing landing pages for conversions, using a tool that is very much like the Website Optimizer.

 There’s a lot of supporting documentation from Google on how to use their Website Optimizer tool, including a detailed Quick Start Guide, and a couple of videos:

 Continue reading “Landing Pages and Google’s Website Optimizer Patent Applications”